-- 1) Connect the voltage transform module direct to the circuit. - 2) Connect the voltage transform module to voltage transformer secondary side. - In any case, circuit voltage can't directly connect to voltage input terminal of QE83WH4W.
-Please connect to voltage output terminal of voltage transform module (QE8WH4VT). - If used at a circuit higher than 277/480V AC, make sure use a voltage transformer. - The transformer which has primary voltage of VT less than 6600V and secondary voltage of VT not more than 220V can be used.
-Please connect the transformer secondary voltage to P1, P2, P3, and P0 terminals of QE8WH4VT.
-Make sure that terminal symbols are correct. - In order to perform maintenance work such as changing the wire layout and replacing equipment, we recommend that you connect protective device (breaker) for the voltage input circuit of the voltage transform module (P1, P2, P3, and P0 terminals).
+- If more than 220 V circuit is used, make sure that use a transformer. - The transformer which has primary voltage of VT less than 6600V and secondary voltage of VT not more than 220V can be used.
+For connection to P1 to P3 terminals on QE84WH, connect the secondary of transformer.
+Make sure that terminal symbols are correct. - In order to perform maintenance work such as changing the wire layout and replacing equipment, we recommend that you connect protective device (breaker) for the voltage input circuit (P1, P2, and P3 terminals).